swtan346/tp/docs/DeveloperGuide.md

 * `FindCommandParser#parse()` — Parses user input and creates a `FindCommand` object.

-Given below is an example usage scenario and how the find by name or ic mechanism behaves at each step.
+Given below is an example usage scenario and how the find by name or IC mechanism behaves at each step.

 Step 1.
-The user launches the application for the first time.

-Step 2.
 The user executes `find n\Bob` command to find patient with the name Bob in the address book.
 The `FindCommandParser` parses the user input, creating a new `FindCommand` and `NameContainsKeywordsPredicate` object.

-Step 3.
+Step 2.
 For each patient in the address book, the `predicate` object will be passed to `Model#updateFilteredPersonList` check if the patient has Bob as part of his/her name.
 If the patient has the name Bob, the patient will be shown in result.